ml-electron-project/NNfunctional/README.md

 MIT License.

-##
+## How to cite

-lease cite the following work if you want to use
+Please cite the following work if you use or develop a functional for Kohn-Sham DFT including neural-network in its structure.